 Easy Irish Soda Bread

-Our Easy Irish Soda Bread is incredibly flavorful and simple to make.
-This recipe will make 2 loaves of Irish Soda Bread and bake in less than an hour.
-It’s a cross between a cake and bread.
-Each slice is filled with a delicious combination of raisins and bits of chocolate throughout, giving this Irish soda bread a delightful flavor and subtle sweetness.
+Our Easy Irish Soda Bread is a quick bread that requires no yeast and no rising.
+It has a soft texture with a crunchy crust on the outside, a cross between a cake and bread.
+Each slice is filled with raisins and bits of chocolate giving this Irish soda bread a delightful flavor and subtle sweetness.

 It’s that easy!